Hoodoo vs. Voodoo – Are They Really That Different?

 • The practice remains focused on achieving tangible, everyday outcomes, like health, love, and protection.

-Hoodoo is a practice that sparked a lot of interesting among artists.
+Hoodoo is a practice that sparked a lot of interest among artists.
 Therefore, it has been explored in numerous novels, like “Hoodoo” written by Ronald L. Smith.

 Spiritual Beliefs and Key Figures